khodzha-archive/vk-dialogparser-script/README.md

 You'll be redirected to link like:
 `http://oauth.vk.com/blank.html#access_token=...&expires_in=0&user_id=...`

-2. Supply access_token in this link to access_token variable in script.rb (at line 31)
+2. Supply access_token in the last link to access_token variable in script.rb (at line 31)

 3. Supply your companion id to other_user_id variable in script.rb (at line 33).
 You can see it, when you open dialog with your friend, it's url like `http://vk.com/im?sel=11111111`.
 11111111 is what you need.